espocrm/documentation/docs/administration/formula.md

 `record\attribute(ENTITY_TYPE, ID, ATTRIBUTE)`

-Returns an attribute value of a specific record. (since version 5.7.0)
+Returns an attribute value of a specific record. (as of v5.7.0)

 Examples: